-To bring these inspiring stories to audiences nationwide we have recently launched an EDUCATIONAL OUTREACH TOUR.
-Through screenings and other events, we aim to shed light on the everyday realities of the families at the center of the immigration debate and to spark thought-provoking conversations and reflection around immigrants and the impact of socioeconomic and cultural variables on health.
+To bring these stories to diverse audiences nationwide we have launched an OUTREACH TOUR.
+Through live screenings followed by discussions, and other events, we aim to inspire, educate and spark thought-provoking discussions about healthcare inequalities and immigration in America.

 Interested?
-Contact us to book a screening of Health Undocumented at your campus, school, community or faith-based group, public library, theatre, etc..
-For a limited time, the director, Juan Freitez, and others from the film might be available to conduct post-screening talkbacks.
+Contact us to book a screening of HEALTH UNDOCUMENTED at your campus, school, community or faith-based group, public library, theatre, etc. For a limited time, the director, Juan Freitez, might be available to speak at your event.

 Freedom Film Festival 2018